SENSEiXENUS/senseixenus.github.io/posts/ctf/Pearlctf25/writeup.md

         return {"url": None, "action": None, "error": "Internal server error"}
 ```

-- I triggered an ssrf by creating an object in this manner because we want the entire url to be replaced with our own url.The url will obviously end be like this `http://localhost:8000/<game_action>` which will be the first key of the api `dict` and it will house our malicious url value.
+- I triggered an ssrf by creating an object in this manner because we want the entire url to be replaced with our own url.The url will be like this `http://localhost:8000/<game_action>` after it gets replaced by the `url.py` script which will be the first key of the api `dict`.The key `http://localhost:8000/<game_action>` will be replaced with our malicious url which will be the Docker api url as seen below.

 ```json
 {"api":{"http://localhost:8000/<game_action>":"http://localhost:2375/container/json"},"state":["X","X","X","X","X","X","X","X","X"],"action":"get"}